Asian Hornet

 Click here to download the Asian Hornet Identification Asian Hornet Identification sheet.

-Each BBKA branch or Area Association is being asked to set up a team that can assist with local requests for help in identifying Asian Hornets, known as AHAT.
+Each BBKA branch or Area Association is being asked to set up a team that can assist with local requests for help in identifying Asian Hornets, known as AHT (Asian Hornet Teams).
 Please see BBKA Asian Hornet Team Map for contact details.

 Alternatively, if you have an iPhone or Android, download the free recording app Asian Hornet Watch